Overclock-Accelerator/should-i-move/README.md

 # Should I Move? 🏙️ → 🌆

-AI-powered city relocation decision assistant using coordinated agents to analyze cost of living, city culture, and real migration experiences from Reddit.
+AI-powered city relocation decision assistant using multi-agent systems to analyze cost of living, city culture, and real migration experiences from Reddit.

 ## Features